How to Write a Title for an Essay: Tips and Examples

 Before we explore the ideas on how to title essay, below are the top features that make a good title for essay.

 Someone else will read through your essay, and nobody loves reading complicated titles which will force them to figure out the meanings.
 Be sure to keep your title simple with phrases a person can understand easily.

 Of course, a boring essay header is a completer turn-off to anyone reading through the paper.
-Having an attractive essay title will make the reader eager to unleash and discover what you have done and researched about the attractive title.
+Having an attractive College Essay Papers title will make the reader eager to unleash and discover what you have done and researched about the attractive title.

 - Active voice

 Academic writing approaches require an active voice and not passive.
 Even when crafting the title, ensure it is in active voice.